Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 10

 fellow here still that I will try to get

-out to you by the next lot of soldiers
+out to you by the next lot of Soldiers

 going to Australia.
 It is lovely fine to see

-how pleased all the old boys are going ^to be back
+how pleased all the old boys ^are to be going back

-but they all seem very pleasant tho
+but they all seem sorry to leave at the

 action without them.
 All the same it

-is a big mistake and ought never
+is a Big Mistake and ought never

 to have been allowed.
 It shows the